 Here is the greenery and the fresh air...

-The population is sensitive to environmental issues: the mayor of Amsterdam, Femke Halsema, elected in July 2018, actually belongs to the Green Left party (GroenLinks).
-Amsterdam has a green image that owes more to the quality of its transport and facilities for cyclists than to the quality of the air.
+The population is sensitive to environmental issues: in fact, Amsterdam's mayor, Femke Halsema, elected in July 2018, belongs to the Green Left party (GroenLinks).
+Amsterdam has a green image that owes more to the quality of its transport and facilities for cyclists than to the quality of its air.
 In Amsterdam, cyclists are kings and queens: separate lanes on most streets, specific signage, and huge two-wheeler garages all over the city, including the two new ones at Central Station, a must-see!
 But the city is not totally immune to the problem of air pollution.
 Levels of nitrogen dioxide and fine particulate matter exceed European legal limits.
 Like other capitals, the city wants to reduce the use of polluting vehicles.
 Since 2020, diesel cars over 15 years old have no longer been allowed on the A10 ring road around the city.
 Since 2022, no gasoline or diesel-powered public buses have been allowed in the city center.
 In 2025, this ban will be extended to mopeds and pleasure boats.
-The European Environment Ministers of the 27 EU countries have voted to end the use of internal combustion engines by 2035.
+European environment ministers from the 27 EU countries have voted to end the use of internal combustion engines by 2035.
 Amsterdam wants to take the lead and achieve this by 2030.
 The city recently launched a 6-week pedestrianization trial on a major thoroughfare, the Weesperstraat, as a foretaste of things to come?
 Note: the country has just approved the abolition of night flights and jets by 2025-2026.

 Where to get some fresh air?